 Whether you purchased your home as a renovation project or to serve as your forever home, your house is an investment.
 And, as we start to consider opening back up after the pandemic, renovating your property for the rental return is becoming increasingly popular.

-What used to be a way to take care of ageing parents has turned into a potential investment opportunity.
-Converting an attic into a habitable space or building a granny flat are two home renovations which increase property value, rentable space, and overall investment.
+What used to be a way to take care of aging parents has turned into a potential investment opportunity.
+Converting an attic into a habitable space or building a granny flat are two home renovations that increase property value, rentable space, and overall investment.
 However, both projects involve a great deal of effort and time not to mention a hefty sum of money.
 So, is converting an attic or erecting a granny flat in the backyard worth the hassle?
 Will it really add value and make you money?

 • Stand-alone unit

 • Garage conversion/over the garage build